The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: A distinguished family of -manifolds

-As a result, we can count the number of spin structures of the manifolds in $\mathcal{F}$. \begin{coro} Every $M=M_{k(r)} \in \mathcal{F}$ is spin and has $2^{j_{r-1}+\cdots+j_1+1}$ spin structures. \end{coro} \begin{proof} By applying the methods used in \cite{MP.MZ04} or \cite{Po.UMA05} (see Theorem 2.1 or Proposition 2.2, respectively, and their previous comments), one can prove that $M$ is a spin manifold.
-The number of spin structures of $M$ is then given by $\#H^1(M,\Z_2) = 2^{j_{r-1}+\cdots+j_1+1}$ (see \cite{LM}). \end{proof}
+As a result, we can count the number of spin structures of the manifolds in $\mathcal{F}$. \begin{coro} Every $M=M_{k(r)} \in \mathcal{F}$ is spin and has $2^{j_{r-1}+\cdots+j_1+1}$ spin structures. \end{coro} \begin{proof} By applying the methods used in \cite{MP.MZ04} or \cite{Po.UMA05} (see Theorem 2.1 or Proposition 2.2, respectively, and their previous comments), one can prove that $M$ is a spin manifold (and get all the spin structures explicitly).
+The number of spin structures of $M$ is then given by $\#H^1(M,\Z_2) = 2^{j_{r-1}+\cdots+j_1+1}$ (\cite{LM}). \end{proof}